ganderzz/dylanpaulus.com/posts/2019-03-31-functional-programming.md

 ### Pure Functions

 Pure functions are side effect free.
 What does that mean?
-Well, a function that calculates an output based soley on it's input can be considered a pure function.
+Well, a function that calculates an output based solely on it's input can be considered a pure function.
 If our function takes an input, performs a database update, then returns a value, then we contain a side effect in our code--updating the database.
 Calling the function multiple times might not always return the same result (out of memory, database is locked, etc).
 Having pure functions is crucial in helping us write bug-free, easily testable code.

 ##### Example